raym293/README/README.md

 Projects:
 <br />
 <br />
-Waves' 24 website - the cultural fest of BITS Goa: [Waves'24](https://github.com/Devsoc-BPGC/waves-24)
+Waves' 24 website - the cultural fest of BITS Goa: <a href="https://github.com/Devsoc-BPGC/waves-24">Waves'24</a>
 <br />
-Campus Ambassdor website - CAs for the techincal fest: [Quark CA](https://github.com/Devsoc-BPGC/campus-ambassador)
+Campus Ambassdor website - CAs for the techincal fest: <a href="https://github.com/Devsoc-BPGC/campus-ambassador">Quark CA</a>
 <!--
 **sohamdasx/sohamdasx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.